alekshiidenhovi/C--/README.md

 # C-- compiler

 This is a work-in-progress project that aims to be implement a significant subset of the C17 programming language.
-The project delivers a CLI application that allows the user to turn C source code files into binary executables.
+The project delivers a CLI application that allows the user to compile C source code into binary executables.

 ## Getting Started